The Chv\'atal-Gomory Procedure for Integer SDPs with Applications in Combinatorial Optimization: Introduction

 In this paper we consider the Chv\'atal-Gomory procedure for ISDPs from a theoretical as well as a practical point of view.
 On the theoretical side, we derive several results on the elementary closure of all CG cuts for spectrahedra.
 On the practical side, we show how to apply these cuts in a generic branch-and-cut algorithm for ISDPs that exploits both the positive semidefiniteness and the integrality of the problem.
 We extensively study the application of this new approach to the \textsc{QTSP}, which confirms the practical strength of the proposed method.

 We start by reformulating a CG cut for a spectrahedron in terms of its data matrices in combination with the elements from the dual cone.
 This leads to a constructive description of the elementary closure of spectrahedra rather than the implicit description that is known for general convex sets.
 Equivalent to the case of polyhedra, the elementary closure operation can be repeated, leading to a hierarchy of stronger approximations of the integer hull of the spectrahedron.
-We give a short proof for the finiteness of this hierarchy for bounded spectrahedra.
-For this class of spectrahedra we also provide a compact proof of a homogeneity property for the elementary closure operation that is based on a theorem of alternatives and Dirichlet's approximation theorem.
+For the case of bounded spectrahedra, we provide a compact proof of a homogeneity property for the elementary closure operation that is based on a theorem of alternatives and Dirichlet's approximation theorem.
 We prove this property for halfspaces that are sufficient to describe any compact convex set.
 Homogeneity is the cornerstone in showing that the elementary closure of a bounded spectrahedron is polyhedral.
 Although the latter result is known in the literature, our proof significantly simplifies compared to the general proofs given in \cite{DadushEtAl, BraunPokutta}.
-Finally, we exploit the recently introduced notion of total dual integrality for SDPs~\cite{DeCarliSilvaTuncel} to derive the explicit polyhedron describing the elementary closure for a certain class of spectrahedra.
+Finally, we exploit the recently introduced notion of total dual integrality for SDPs~\cite{DeCarliSilvaTuncel} to derive {a closed-form expression for the elementary closure of spectrahedra defined by a totally dual integral linear matrix inequality.
+We additionally provide a characterization of bounded spectrahedra with this property and several more general sufficient conditions.}